roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-10 ****** byStoryTeller07© She breathed in deeply, expanding her chest, leaving it impossible for him to pull the skimpy garment around her.
+She breathed in deeply, expanding her chest, leaving it impossible for him to pull the skimpy garment around her.
 She hardly reacted on seeing who it was.
 This man, pumping her breasts, trying to get them back into the blouse, was someone she knew!
 He was the CEO of a corporation, where she had been a consultant.

  While working with them, they hadn't dared stare at her breasts, in respect of her formidable reputation.
 At the time they had kept close, respectful eye contact.
 Now he was fondling her tits.
 He didn't have to pretend, it was a struggle to get them covered.